priegels/myFlix-client/README.md

 ## Purpose
 This is the client-side for the application K-Flix based on its existing server-side code (REST API and database).

+## How to run
+"npm install" to install all necessary packages displayed in package.json

+Start the server by typing "npm run start".

+localhost:1234 in URL in the browser should then display the app.

 ## Built with
 MERN tech stack
 - MongoDB